raymondkim007/cse15l-lab-reports/Lab_Report_1.md

 - The `cd` command, short for 'change directory', indicates for the terminal to move directories to the one specified.
 In this case, as we specified the relative path of perl5 within the current directory, the terminal moves to perl5 as current directory.
 The `perl5` directory is currently empty, as listing public and hidden contents yield no result.

----
+#### 2.2
         [cs15lsp23nw@ieng6-202]:~:$ ls /home/linux/ieng6/cs15lsp23/cs15lsp23zz

 ![Image](lab1_image12.png)

-- Here, we attempt to change directories to another user's directory.
+- Here, we attempt to read another user's directory.
 This fails, as we do not have permission to access the directories.

----
+#### 2.3
         [cs15lsp23nw@ieng6-202]:~:$ cd /home/linux/ieng6/cs15lsp23/public
         [cs15lsp23nw@ieng6-202]:public:$ ls